nekromoff/kde-migrant/README.md

 It creates a ZIP file that you can transfer to a different computer to unzip it.

+## Installation

+1. Clone via git or download a ZIP file.
+2. Unzip to a root directory on your Apache/NGINX server

 ## 1. CLI: Gather user home directory structure
 Run from command line: